When it comes to customer support, the time it takes you to assist customers is critical.

-2) Increased first-time resolution rates
+2) Increased first-contact resolution rates

 If an agent can look at customer information before taking a call, they can prepare for the conversation and be better equipped to resolve the issue.

 3) Reduced abandonment rates

 A high call abandonment rate is directly related to poor customer satisfaction.

 If a customer gets placed on hold for an extended period of time, they often hang up and try again later.

-4) Lower contact centre costs
+4) Lower costs

 On hold calls are often queued on a phone line that has high toll charges at your end, meaning you are being charged for every second a customer is left waiting on hold.

 It also helps to free up your phone lines, which will lower trunk costs.

 By offering customer callback as soon as all your lines are busy, you could get rid of the hold line all together, further cutting your contact centre costs.